Online class (via zoom)

 Bring to class – your journal; handout #5 and homework below

-For this week, download Handout #5 in the left column.
-You may also want to look at the “Craft” handouts in the lower left column, particularly the Five-Act Structure handout.
+For this meeting, please read Session 5 in the course booklet.
+We may also want to look at the “Craft” handouts in the lower left column, particularly the Five-Act Structure handout.

 We’ll work with these exercises from Handout #5 in class: